chof747/wienerlinien/README.md

 # Get information about next departures

 A sensor platform which allows you to get information about next departure from specified stop.
+The component is utilizing the [Open Data Rest API of Wiener Linien](https://www.wienerlinien.at/ogd_realtime/doku/ogd/wienerlinien-echtzeitdaten-dokumentation.pdf)

 To get started install this with [HACS](https://hacs.xyz/)